Add data to an entity in Common Data Service by using Power Query

 In the Primary name field list, click or tap ContactName, and then click or tap Next in the lower-right corner.

 You can specify a different primary-name field, map a different column in the source table to each field in the entity that you're creating, or both.
+You can also specify whether Text columns in your query output should be created as either Multiline Text or Single-Line Text in the Common Data Service.
 To follow this tutorial exactly, leave the default column mapping.

 When the Load status is Completed, select Done in the lower-right corner.